-Croatia: Energy regulator may change RES incentive system9.
-September 2015. / SEE Energy News
+Croatia: Energy regulator may change RES incentive system, SEE Energy News

 The average electricity price which was paid to eligible producers in the incentives system in 2014th (116 EUR / MWh) is almost three times higher than the annual average price of electricity on the Hungarian and Slovenian electricity stock exchange.
 “It is necessary to reconsider the justification for such a high price in the current incentives system in relation to the prices on the electricity market in Slovenia and Hungary”, said energy regulator in its report.

 The suppliers are obliged to buy the total electricity produced in the incentives system, in proportion to their share in the total energy delivered to final consumers at a regulated price of 0.07 EUR / kWh, while the annual average price of electricity on the Hungarian and Slovenian electricity exchange in 2014th amounted to 0.04 EUR / kWh.

 “This represents a significant cost to the electricity suppliers in the Republic of Croatia, which indirectly, through electricity prices passed on to end customers.
 The elimination of the mentioned cost without any other changes to the system is not solution, since as a result it would be increased fees for promoting electricity production energy from renewable energy sources and cogeneration.
 Therefore, it is necessary to fully consider the current incentives system and the introduction of a system that is more suitable to the Croatian electricity market”, HERA states.

 In 2013th, the Agency issued significantly less definitive solutions, primarily for solar power plants.
 The reason for this is to simplify procedures for integrated solar power plants, as well as reaching the quota prescribed by tariff system for electricity production from renewable energy sources and cogeneration.